 - We’ll skip the Custom Post Meta for this example, but feel free to use it if you’re an advanced user and know what you’d like to add.

 Make sure to hit save when you’re ready.

 Step 12: Test Your WordPress User Review Form

 We have everything set up to accept testimonials and reviews.
 Now we just need to fill the form out and check our results.

-Go ahead and publish your form in a post or page.
-Then fill the form out as a test entry.
-After that, you can go to the Reviews custom post type to view your entry.
+Go ahead and fill the form out as a test entry.
+After that, you can click on the Reviews custom post type you’ve created to view your test user review entry.

-Finally to display your reviews on your site, there are just a few settings to adjust.
+Finally, to display your testimonials on your site from your user review form, there are just a few settings to adjust.
 Go to CPT UI » Add/Edit Post Types.

 For more advanced ways to display these reviews on your site, check out these resources:

 - 12 Most Useful WordPress Custom Post Types Tutorials

 - How to Style Contact Forms in WordPress